YaroSpace/lua-console.nvim/README.md

 ### Evaluating other languages

 - It is possible to setup external code executors for other languages.
-There are examples for `ruby, python, go, rust and scheme` in the config.
+There are examples for `ruby, racket` in the `exev_config.lua`. `Python, go, rust` - are WIP.
-- To tell the evaluator which executor to use - prepend your code with ` ===lang ` on the line above or do `vim.bo.filetype = 'lang'`.
+- The language is determined either from the buffer type, which you can set manually with `vim.bo.filetype = 'lang'` or by prefixing your code with `===lang` on the line above.
   The prefix can be changed in the config, e.g.

   ```
   ===ruby
     5.times { puts 'Hey' }
   ```

 - You can also setup a custom formatter to format the executor output before appending results to the console or buffer.
+Example is in the config.
-- Unlike lua, the context is not preserved.
+- Unlike lua, the context with external evaluators is not preserved yet, but it is WIP. u

 ## Alternatives and comparison